U.S. News' ranking lists BU among the best

 BLOOMSBURG — Bloomsburg University is once again listed as one of the best universities in the country, according to U.S. News and World Report's annual ranking of U.S. colleges and universities.

-In data released this week, U.S. News lists BU as number 104 of the Best Regional Universities for the northern region, tied with Buffalo State College – SUNY, Touro College of New York and William Paterson University of New Jersey.
-Additionally, Bloomsburg is fifth among institutions in the Pennsylvania State System of Higher Education (PASSHE).
+In data released this week, U.S. News lists BU as number 88 of the Best Regional Universities for the northern region in a tie with Georgian Court University, N.J., and Keene State College, N.H.
+Additionally, Bloomsburg is 25th among public universities in the north and fourth among institutions in the Pennsylvania State System of Higher Education (PASSHE).

 Best Regional Universities ranks institutions that offer a full range of undergraduate degrees and some master's degree programs but few, if any, doctoral degrees.

-Six hundred twenty-five universities are included in the Best Regional Universities rankings.
-Details on the rankings will be published in U.S. News and World Report’s Best Colleges guidebook, available Sept.
-18.
+Five hundred seventy-two universities are included in the Best Regional Universities rankings.
+Highlights of the college rankings will be published in U.S. News and World Report's September issue and the America's Best Colleges guidebook.

 Bloomsburg University is one of 14 universities in the Pennsylvania State System of Higher Education.
 The university serves approximately 9,000 students, offering comprehensive programs of study in the colleges of Education, Business, Liberal Arts and Science and Technology.